Understanding orchiectomies: What you need to know

 Orchiectomies are simple, outpatient procedures

 You might think that an orchiectomy is a major surgery since an organ is being removed from your body.
-But it’s a very simple procedure.
+But it’s actually a very simple procedure.
 It can generally be completed in less than 30 minutes.

 You might also think that an orchiectomy requires cutting into the scrotum itself.
 Again, you’d be mistaken.
 Surgeons usually make a small incision in the groin area, similar to the type made during an inguinal hernia repair.
 They remove the testicle and spermatic cord through that opening.
 No drains are placed and skin sutures will disappear on their own, with time.